 Our guiding principles include:

 The data on what news readers want is unmistakable: content they can trust — delivered way, way more efficiently.
 No bias.
 No nonsense.
 Every piece of content we produce will be broken and narrated with true expertise - and then summarized in one shareable element.
 You can decide whether to go deeper.
 Often, there's no need.
 We have one agenda: help people get smarter, faster.
-So we designed our content to move seamlessly from our platform to other ecosystems, including Facebook and Snapchat, to meet readers on their terms, not ours.
+So we designed our content to move seamlessly from our platform to other ecosystems, including Facebook and Apple News, to meet readers on their terms, not ours.

 Make reading, watching and listening as clean and reader-friendly as possible.
 This means killing everything from banner ads and pop-ups to topic pages and other web features designed for clicks, not usability.
 Our site eliminates traditional click-based pages AND allows you to view our content without leaving your stream of news.
 Our design guru, Alexis Lloyd, coined the term "elegant efficiency" to guide our every iteration.

 Assume smart people want smart content — on our platform and beyond.
 Many don't want serious news and information.
 We focus only on those who do — and then resist all the traffic-based temptations to dumb things down.
-We have hired people with social media superpowers and asked them to quit using those powers to attract traffic for traffic’s sake, and instead use them as a force for good: Getting smart content in front of readers on our platforms and on Facebook, Snapchat, LinkedIn and other social ecosystems.
+We have hired people with social media superpowers and asked them to quit using those powers to attract traffic for traffic’s sake, and instead use them as a force for good: Getting smart content in front of readers on our platforms and on Facebook, Apple News, LinkedIn and other social ecosystems.

 Don't sell BS